 KEEPING AN EYE ON BRAIN INJURED PATIENTS

-Pupil assessment is a fundamental and crucial part of the neurological examination.
-It is a direct indication to brain stem condition, irregular pupillary response in brain injury cases is an indication that may require immediate clinical intervention.
+Pupillary reflex assessment is a fundamental and crucial part of the neurological examination.
+It is a direct indication to brain stem condition, and irregular pupillary response in brain injury cases is an indication that requires immediate clinical attention.

-In spite of its clinical importance, pupillary examination is still conducted manually with a conventional light source.
+Despite its clinical importance, pupillary examination has not changed in over 100 years, and it is still conducted manually with a conventional light source.

 The Need is for an automatic pupil reflex monitoring; assessing neurological status of brain injured patients.

-Is an automatic monitoring system of the pupillary light reflex through closed eyes.
-Using an optical system for image acquisition and AI for image and data analysis.
+BrainWatch has developed an automatic monitoring system of the pupillary light reflex through closed eyes.

 MEET THE TEAM